Do Shrooms Show Up On A Drug Test?

 RELATED: Looking for a psilocybin retreat?
 Click here to find top rated psilocybin retreats near you

-Dr. Amir Chalaby of Katharsis Journeys in the Netherlands gives a great overview of magic mushrooms and typical druig tests.
-She say, “Magic mushrooms and its alkaloids are not part of standard routine drug tests.
+Dr. Amir Chalaby of Katharsis Journeys in the Netherlands gives a great overview of magic mushrooms and typical drug tests.
+She says, “Magic mushrooms and its alkaloids are not part of standard routine drug tests.
 Which substances are included in the standard drug tests varies from country to country and also on which setting they are performed and for what reason.
 Commonly the panel of drugs tested for consist of Amphetamine, Barbiturates, Benzodiazepines, Cocaine, Methadone, Methamphetamine, Opiates, Oxycodone, Phencyclidine, Propoxyphene, Cannabinoids (THC), and Tricyclic Antidepressants or their metabolites.
 The standard testing method is by analyzing a urine sample.”

 What Do Mushrooms Show Up As On A Drug Test?